Complete Guide to Losing Fat

 Tracking your calorie intake is easier than you think.
 It just takes a little preparation and determination.

 To make it easier to track your calorie intake, try using an app on your smartphone .
-One app, which is free, is called MyFitnessPal.
-It details every macro and micronutrient that goes into your body.
-It calculates the percentages for you so you don't have to waste time on complex calculations.
+One free app is called MyFitnessPal.
+It details every macro and micronutrient that enters your body.
+It calculates percentages for you so you don't have to waste time on complex calculations.

 How to lose weight according to science?
 10 steps:

-2. Cut some calories out of your diet.
-For example, try eating 500 fewer calories than you use per day for a week and you could lose almost a pound.
+- Cut some calories out of your diet.
+For example, try consuming 500 fewer calories than you use per day for a week, and you could lose almost a pound.

-3. Make sure you are giving your body all the essential nutrients it needs.
+- Make sure you give your body all the essential nutrients it needs.

-4. Start your weight loss journey by setting clear goals and incorporating them into your daily routine.
-Try changing your lifestyle and find something that works for you.
+- Start your weight loss journey by setting clear goals and incorporating them into your daily routine.
+Try changing your lifestyle and find what works for you.

-6. This takes time.
-Make sure you plan to realistically achieve your goals.
+- This takes time.
+Make sure you plan to achieve your goals realistically.

-8. Prevent empty calories.
-For example, avoid that extra tablespoon of olive oil and skip the sugary sodas.
+- Avoid empty calories.
+For example, avoid that extra tablespoon of olive oil and skip sugary sodas.

-9. Give your body time to adjust and stick with it.
-It will feel normal very soon.
+- Give your body time to adjust and stick with it.
+It'll feel normal soon enough.

-10. Focus on the right balance of nutrients and begin to increase your activity and continue to adjust your calorie goals as you begin to lose weight.
+- Focus on the right balance of nutrients and start increasing your activity, continuing to adjust your calorie goals as you begin to lose weight.

 Dear friend, keep in mind...

-If you are currently embarking on a weight loss journey, congratulations to you!
+If you're currently embarking on a weight loss journey, congratulations!
 You need patience and endurance, especially if you have a long way to go!
-So, well done for taking the first steps (or even leaps).
-There is just one thing you need to remember:
+So, well done for taking those first steps (or even leaps).
+There's just one thing you need to remember:

 Weight loss is not linear.

-You can plateau on the one hand, as already mentioned, due to metabolic adaptations while losing weight.
-On the other hand you have water retention.
-We are saying this now so that you do not feel too frustrated in the future, if this happens!
+You can stabilize, on the one hand, as already mentioned, due to metabolic adaptations while losing weight.
+On the other hand, you have fluid retention.
+We're mentioning this now so you don't get too frustrated in the future if this happens!

 Your body can retain fluids for several reasons, two of the most common are:

-1. Hormonal (well, actually menstrual) changes for women.
-You probably know what we're talking about: 1-2kg more on your scale.
+- Hormonal (well, actually, menstrual) changes for women.
+You probably know what we're talking about: 1 to 2 kg more on the scale.

-2. The other is related to exercise.
-If you are training very hard, such as lifting weights or following certain high-intensity exercise protocols, your muscle mass will retain water due to regeneration.
+- The other is related to exercise.
+If you're training very hard, such as lifting weights or following certain high-intensity exercise protocols, your muscle mass will retain water due to regeneration.

 Both situations happen.
-So, don't step on the scale right after these events or look at the scale lightly.
-You will get to where you want to be, just be patient and kind to your body and stay well hydrated!
+So don't step on the scale right after these events or look at it lightly.
+You'll get where you want to be; just be patient and kind to your body and stay well hydrated!

-Drinking enough water will actually help reduce unwanted water weight as this downregulates the hormone ADH.
-ADH monitors water balance and too much of it actually causes water retention!
+Drinking enough water will actually help reduce unwanted water weight, as this negatively regulates the ADH hormone.
+ADH monitors water balance, and too much of it actually causes water retention!

 That's it!
 Oh, just one more tip.